miguel-jardinez/nextjs-fullstack-template/README.md

 ```

 **Note**: The template starts at version `0.0.0`.
 Update the version in `package.json` when you start your actual project.
 Also, remember to remove the `.git` folder to start with a clean git history.

 ---

+## 🐛 Known Issues & Bug Reports

+### Better Auth + Docker Compatibility Issue

+**Issue**: There's a known compatibility issue between Better Auth and Docker that may cause authentication to fail when running the full application in Docker.

+**Workaround**:

+1. Use Docker only for the database: `docker compose up db -d`
+2. Run the application locally: `bun run dev`
+3. This setup provides the best development experience while avoiding the authentication issues

+**Status**: This is a known issue with Better Auth in containerized environments.
+We're monitoring for updates.

+### Reporting Bugs

+If you encounter any issues:

+1. Check the [Known Issues](#-known-issues--bug-reports) section above
+2. Search existing issues in the repository
+3. Create a new issue with:
+   - Clear description of the problem
+   - Steps to reproduce
+   - Your environment (OS, Node/Bun version, Docker version)
+   - Error messages or logs

+### System Requirements

+- **Bun**: 1.2.0 (recommended)
+- **Node.js**: 21.7.3 (fallback)
+- **Docker**: Latest stable version
+- **PostgreSQL**: 16+ (via Docker or local)

+---